Our spines are not simply bones. They are complex structures.

 A range of techniques can be used to support your healing process.
 Stretching and strengthening programmes can help you work towards a more balanced posture, while improving core strength helps improve the function of your spine and reduce the risk of relapse.
 Other treatments like massage, counterstrain, lymphatic techniques and myofascial release therapy can help increase blood flow and nutrient supply to your spine.
 By doing this, our osteopaths can help relieve your pain and speed up your recovery process.

 Our naturopaths can also support your journey towards wellbeing by prescribing potent herbs and supplements to aid sleep and relieve pain.
-Californian poppy, magnesium and fish oil can all be useful in treating a slipped disc, but for personalised and comprehensive supplement advice to support your healing, you should book an appointment with one of our naturopaths.
+For personalised and comprehensive supplement advice to support your healing, you should book an appointment with one of our naturopaths.

 There’s no need to suffer with a slipped disc.
 By empowering you with tools for sustained healing, our practitioners can help you lead an enriching life, pain-free.